What is React Native

 npm install -g expo-cli expo init my-expo-app # make project choices cd my-expo-app && npm start

-This will install the Expo cli, initialise a project and start the development server.
-All you need to do now is make changes in your favourite IDE and see them reflected on your simulator or mobile device.
+This will install the Expo cli, initialize a project and start the development server.
+All you need to do now is make changes in your favorite IDE and see them reflected on your simulator or mobile device.
 The main drawback of using expo is that you are not able to use any custom native modules which are not provided by the expo client app.

 Using react-native cli

 Assuming you already have Xcode and/or Android studio installed, you can create an initial React Native application by running:

 npx react-native init my-cli-app cd my-cli-app && npx react-native run-iOS